The Linked Employer-Employee Study of the Socio-Economic Panel, Vers. 2 (SOEP-LEE 2)

 The Linked Employer-Employee Study of the Socio-Economic Panel was first conducted in 2012 and is now entering its second round.
 The focus of SOEP-LEE2 is on longer-term changes in labor relations in the context of ongoing digitalization.
 In this context, the project examines how the corona pandemic has affected human resources management and leadership.

 The project started in June 2021 at the Socio-Economic Panel at DIW Berlin and at the Institute for Human Resources and Labor at Helmut Schmidt University / University of the Federal Armed Forces in Hamburg.
-Surveys will begin in the fall of 2021.
+The employer surveys that are linkable to employees began in the fall of 2021 and are conducted by infas (Institute for Applied Social Science) in three waves.
 Once data processing is complete, the waves will be made available to the research community by the Research Data Center for Business and Organizational Data (RDC-BO) and the RDC SOEP at DIW Berlin.
+The stand-alone studies on selected topics are conducted in 2024 and 2025.

 DIW Team